Ghostscypher/php-mpesa/specifications.md

     public MpesaResponse simulate(MSISDN: string, amount :int);

     // Initiate STK push query
-    // amount is an unsigned int always check for negative or 0
+    // amount: is an unsigned int always check for negative or 0
-    // partyB is optional can be the same as business shortcode if left empty
+    // to: the MSISDN sending the funds
+    // account_reference:
-    // timestamp must be in the format 'yyyymmddhhiiss'
+    // timestamp: must be in the format 'yyyymmddhhiiss' public MpesaResponse initiateSTKPush(
-    // account reference will be needed in paybill_mode, will be ignored in till_mode public MpesaReposnse initiateSTKPush(amount: int, optional partyB = 0: int, optinal timestamp = '': timestamp, optional account_reference = '': string, optional description = '': string);
+        amount: int,
+        to: string,
+        optional account_reference = '': string,
+        optinal timestamp = '': string,
+        optional description = '': string);

     // Query the mpesa client gateway to check for the status of an STK push
     // We generate our timestamp if it is not filled, timestamp must be in the format 'yyyymmddhhiiss'